antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ### Do not use ReferenceEquals with value types

-Equality can be a tricky topic in .NET.
+Equality can sometimes be a tricky topic in .NET.
 This next warning strives to make accidentally comparing a `struct` by reference obvious.
 Consider the code below:

 ```csharp
 int int1 = 1;